 A hate crime is classified by law as a felony offense and is in direct violation of the University's nondiscriminatory policies.
-Therefore, the University, in addition to processing hate crimes in accordance with the law, may simultaneously proceed with internal investigatory and disciplinary processes as defined by the Code of Conduct.
-A person commits hate crime when by reason of the actual or perceived race, religion, gender, sexual orientation, ethnicity, disability, or national origin of another individual or group of individuals, they commit a criminal offense against another person and/or property.
-In addition, if larceny-theft, simple assault, intimidation, and/or destruction/damage, or vandalism of property are committed as a direct result of the perpetrator's bias against the victim, the person who committed the act is in direct violation of the University's policies.
+Therefore the University, in addition to processing hate crimes in accordance with the law, may simultaneously proceed with internal investigatory and disciplinary processes as defined by the Student Code of Conduct.
+A person commits hate crime when by reason of the actual or perceived race, creed, color, national/ethnic origin, sex, age, disability, military/veteran status, marital status, citizenship, or any other characteristic protected by applicable law.
+In addition, if larceny-theft, simple assault, intimidation, and/or destruction/damage/ vandalism of property are committed as a direct result of the perpetrator's bias against the victim, the person who committed the act is in direct violation of the University's policies.

 A person who has been a victim of a hate crime may report the crime to the Benedictine Campus Safety Department (630) 829-6122, a residence hall staff member, the Dean of Students, Student Health Services, Counseling Center or an outside community agency.
+You may also submit an incident for confidential review using the Hate/Bias Reporting Form.
 Those who report a hate crime will be advised of the importance of preserving evidence which may be necessary to provide proof for prosecution.
 The University will provide support services for anyone who has been a victim of hate crime.
 Staff will serve in an advocacy role and help refer individuals for appropriate medical, police, and counseling assistance.